geneontology/obographs/README.md

 ## Overview

-OBO Graphs (OGs) are a graph-oriented way of representing ontologies or portions of ontologies in a developer-friendly JSON (or YAML).
+OBO Graphs (OGs) are a graph-oriented way of representing ontologies or portions of ontologies in a developer-friendly JSON (or YAML) format.
 A typical consumer may be a Python developer using ontologies to enhance an analysis tool, database search/infrastructure etc.